ixa-ehu/basqueparl/README.md

 - **Language** of each paragraph (either Basque or Spanish)
 - **Lemmas** and **named entities** of each paragraph, with and without stopwords

-## Reference
+## If you use this resource please cite the following paper:

-> N. Escribano, J. A. Gonzalez, J. Orbegozo-Terradillos, A. Larrondo-Ureta, S. Peña-Fernández, O. Perez-de-Viñaspre and R. Agerri (2022).
-BasqueParl: A Bilingual Corpus of Basque Parliamentary Transcriptions.
++ Nayla Escribano, Jon Ander Gonzalez, Julen Orbegozo-Terradillos, Ainara Larrondo-Ureta, Simón Peña-Fernández, Olatz Perez-de-Viñaspre and Rodrigo Agerri  (2022).
+[BasqueParl: A Bilingual Corpus of Basque Parliamentary Transcriptions](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.361.pdf).
 In *LREC 2022*.

 ## Data Fields